guidofaecke/tapog/INSTALL.md

 ```

 A new week, a couple more hours I could spend on this little project!
 I forgot about the importance of `sudo`.
-A lot of settings and comand executions are more or less impossible without the help of `sudo`.
+A lot of settings and command executions are more or less impossible without the help of `sudo`, unless everything runs under `root` - bad idea.

 It is safe to say that we can install `sudo` without messing with the USE-Flags, for now.
 To do so: